mfem/web/src/tutorial/index.md

 methods developed at [CASC](https://computing.llnl.gov/casc/), [LLNL](https://www.llnl.gov/) with the help of the MFEM [community](https://github.com/mfem/mfem/graphs/contributors).

-The pages below provide a self-paced overview of MFEM, and its use for scalable finite element discretizations and application development.
+The pages below provide a self-paced overview of MFEM and its use for scalable finite element discretizations and application development.
 You can follow along on your own [Amazon EC2](https://en.wikipedia.org/wiki/Amazon_Elastic_Compute_Cloud) instance.
 No previous experience is necessary.